3 min to read

 Traction Voltage System

-- Total Y-cap value for the whole vehicle (discussed above)
+- Total Y-cap value for the vehicle (as discussed above)

 Low Voltage System